jwbrooks0/RWMSimulationRath2013/README.md

-This work is a reproduction of a RWM (resistive wall mode) simulation[1] produced in our lab back in 2013.
+This work is a reproduction of a RWM (resistive wall mode) root locus analysis produced in our lab back in 2013 [1].

 The results are shown below and at present, are not identical.